-During the first four to six weeks of residency, interns meet weekly for educational seminars that prepare them to be effective Ob/Gyn residents in the UNM system.
-Monthly meetings with the program director for interns; all other classes have quarterly meetings to discuss any issues, concerns, or improvements within the department
+During the first two months of residency, interns meet on Friday afternoons for educational seminars that prepare them to be effective Ob/Gyn residents in the UNM system.
+Monthly meetings with the program director are held for interns, while all other classes have quarterly meetings to discuss any issues, concerns, or improvements within the department.

-All residents attend a weekly protected teaching block on Friday afternoons.
-The curriculum is built to cover all Council on Resident Education in Obstetrics and Gynecology learning objectives every two years.
-Two residents from the chief class are elected as education chiefs to assist with scheduling and advocating for residents
+All residents attend a weekly protected teaching block on Friday mornings.
+The curriculum is built to cover all the learning objectives of the Council on Resident Education in Obstetrics and Gynecology (CREOG) every two years.
+Two residents are elected as education chiefs to oversee and help develop the curriculum.

-The carefully planned schedule also includes a monthly morbidity and mortality conference and curriculums on:
+The carefully planned schedule also includes a monthly morbidity and mortality conference and curricula on:

 All residents participate in research.
 Some partner with faculty in ongoing research while others design and implement their own.